RocketSandwich/TestudoPlusPlus/README.md

 My first front-end project had some unique rough patches and learning curves.
 I initially struggled with learning CSS and how HTML and Javascript all work together, but I started to get the hang of it the more I used it.
 However, the more I used it, the more I realized how bad my previous code had been and more refactoring was necessary to make it look tangibly understandable.
 I believe that it reached a certain point such that such a significant amount of refactoring would be necessary for my abilities that I did what I could and simply moved on.
 Looking back at the code, there is definitely some work that could be done to make it better, but as the Spring semester is starting, I don't think I will have the time nor patience to fix it up along with my university workload.

 ### Conclusion
 I learned a lot of new skills and concepts doing this project.
 I definitely spent more time then I initially thought I would've, but it turned out great.
 I realized that there are so many components that must be considered - not just the technical aspect of it, but also with the design, implementation, etc. - in order to construct a full-fledged project with a feature set that works in tandum with each other and delivers the optimal experience to the user.
 The creative freedom I had with this project was both a positive and negative because it allowed me test many different ideas but also prevented the development timeline from being linear.
 Also, one of my goals was to avoid an *amateur-ish* design; consequently, there were so many minute elements that ended up consuming most of my time developing and/or fixing.
+I also wanted to keep the design appropriate to the theme that was already set in testudo;  I wanted to make it look like it belonged there.
 I learned how to handle promises and asynchronous calling, and my prior experience in a networking class (CMSC417) definitely helped me here since I had already dealt with RPCs in a p2p network when reconstructing Chord.
 I also finally learned how to navigate the browser inspect tool to view/make appropriate changes, which accelerated my workflow significantly.
 Overall, I felt like this project was extremely useful and fun to make.
 Now, I just have to get people to download it :).